About the Malden Sketch Group Updated June 2010

 Points of Etiquette

-(1) Please don't spill stuff on the rug.
+(2) Please don't spill stuff on the floor.
 Bring a dropcloth if you think you'll need it.

-(2) Don't use stuff that's too smelly (real turpentine, smelly markers, fixative spray).
+(3) Don't use stuff that's smelly (real turpentine, smelly markers, fixative spray).

-(4) Nobody reserves spots for easels.
+(5) Nobody reserves spaces for easels.
 Get there on time to get a good spot!